Dihedral Symmetries of Gauge Theories from Dual Calabi-Yau Threefolds: Review, General Strategy and Summary of Results

 where $G$ is an invertible $(N+2)\times (N+2)$ matrix with integer entries.
 Finally, using the result \cite{Bastian:2017ing} that the partition function $\mathcal{Z}_{N,1}$ is invariant under the duality transformation, \emph{i.e.} $\mathcal{Z}_{N,1}(\widehat{a}_{1,\ldots,N},S,R)=\mathcal{Z}_{N,1}(\widehat{a}'_{1,\ldots,N},S',R')$, the matrix $G$ in (\ref{RelGenMatIdent}) is a symmetry of the partition function.
 More concretely, at the level of the free energy, we have the following relations for the expansion coefficients appearing in (\ref{FreeEnergyExpansionCoefficients})

 The transposition of $G$ in this relation is due to the fact, that the transformation (\ref{RelGenMatIdent}) is a passive one from the perspective of the coefficients $f_{i_1,\ldots,i_N,k,n}$.

 For given $X_{N,1}$ there are in general numerous different transformations $G$ of the type described above.
 Since the concatenation of two such transformations defines a new transformation, the latter form a group.
 In the following sections we shall determine at least a subgroup of this group for the simplest examples $N=1,2,3,4$, which in section~\ref{Sect:GeneralCase} can be generalised to generic $N\in\mathbb{N}$.
-However, before doing so and for ease of readability of this paper, we will summarise our results in the following: For generic $N\in\mathbb{N}$, we identify a finitely generated group of symmetry transformations of the type (\ref{RelGenMatIdent}), which can be written as\\[-10pt]
+However, before doing so and for ease of readability, we summarise our results: For generic $N\in\mathbb{N}$, we identify a finitely generated group of symmetry transformations of the type (\ref{RelGenMatIdent}), which can be written as\\[-10pt]

-The group $S_N$ is generated by simple relabellings of the web diagram of $X_{N,1}$ and physically corresponds to the Weyl group of $U(N)$, which is the largest gauge group that can be engineered by $X_{N,1}$.
+The group $\widetilde{S}_N\subset S_N$ is generated by simple relabellings of the web diagram of $X_{N,1}$ and physically corresponds to a subgroup of the Weyl group of $U(N)$, which is the largest gauge group that can be engineered by $X_{N,1}$.
 For generic $N$, the group $\mathbb{G}(N)$ is freely generated by two $(N+2)\times (N+2)$ matrices of order 2, which satisfy a specific braid relation\footnote{In the following $\langle \mathcal{E}\rangle$ denotes the group freely generated by the ensemble $\mathcal{E}$.}\\[-10pt]

 where $n=3$ for $N=1,3$ and $n=2$ for $N=2$ but for $N\geq 4$ we find $n\to \infty$, which means that there is no braid relation in these cases.
 Explicitly, the generators are given by the following lower- and upper triangular matrices